 The U.S. aviation industry is committed to advancing the commercialization and deployment of sustainable aviation fuel (SAF) to help meet its emissions reduction goals, diversify fuel supply and enhance energy security.
 While significant progress has been made in advancing the SAF industry, substantial challenges remain in scaling up cost-effective supply.
-With rare exceptions, in the United States airlines purchase their own fuel, which along with labor is consistently one of the top two expenses.
-Given the criticality of jet fuel to reliable flight operations and its prominence as a cost item, airlines must be the decision-makers in fuel supply chain management.
+With very rare exceptions, in the United States airlines purchase their own fuel, which along with labor is consistently one of the top two expenses.
+Given the criticality of jet fuel to reliable flight operations and its prominence as a cost item, airlines must be the decision makers in fuel supply chain management.
 That said, airports and other stakeholders can support airline efforts to advance SAF deployment.

-Sustainable aviation fuel (SAF) is one of the many terms describing liquid aviation fuels that emit less carbon from a lifecycle perspective than traditional, petroleum-based aviation fuel, while satisfying other relevant sustainability criteria and still meeting the rigorous specifications required to ensure safety of flight.1
+Sustainable aviation fuel (SAF) is one of the many terms describing liquid aviation fuel that emits less carbon on a lifecycle basis than traditional, petroleum-based aviation fuel, while satisfying other relevant sustainability criteria and still meeting the rigorous specifications required to ensure safety of flight.